Woman Hiking Rocky Alpine Trail with Teal Backpack

 Before you buy anything, grab a soft tape measure and check your torso length.
 It takes two minutes and changes everything about how confidently you shop for outdoor gear.

 Have you measured your torso yet?
-Drop your measurement in the comments below, along with how long your typical trips are, and our team will help you narrow it down to the best fit for your body.
+Drop your measurements in the comments below, along with how long your typical trips are, and our team will help you narrow it down to the best fit for your body.

 Sonia Zannoni